coderzparadise/DataStructure/README.md

 ## How to get Started (instructions) 🇺🇸
 1. clone/fork [repo](https://github.com/coderzparadise/DataStructure.git) to start
-2. begin to practice daily until all questions are complete [Home Page](https://github.com/coderzparadise)
+2. begin to practice daily until all questions are complete.
+Complete 1 new function each day and all previous fuctions [follow repo template] until all questions/functions are complete (must be able to code and explain any data structure or function within 5 to 13 minutes tops).

 # Data Structure Types
 Data Structures are an organized way to store and manage data.